PRATAP-KUMAR/gdm-extension/README.md

 ## Disabling the extension
 Since this is a special extension which runs only on GDM, disabling is not possible as normal extensions.
-The best way is to remove the extension. from the downloaded repository, run `sudo make uninstall` and to install again, run `sudo make install`
+The best way is to remove the extension. from the downloaded repository, run `sudo ./uninstall.sh` and to install again, run `sudo ./install.sh`

 <hr/>